 2 miles west of Coleville, California

 The Slink Fire Was Reported On August 29th At 6 P.m.
 In The Slinkard Valley Southwest Of Topaz Lake.

 Saturday September 26th, 2020 approx. 12:00 AM

 Fuels are timber dominated in the Carson-Iceberg Wilderness with extremely steep terrain.
 Fuels on the Sierra Front transition to Ponderosa Pine, Pinyon-Juniper, and light brush in old fire scars.
 Live fuel moistures are at record low levels.
 Terrain is extremely steep, complex, and a contributing variable to direction of spread.
 There are no natural barriers or features that have a high probability of success in holding.
 Weather remains hot, dry, and unstable.
-A Haines of 5 or 6 is forecasted for the next 4-5 days.
+A Haines of 4.

 Projected Incident Activity: